mk-imagine/SFSU-CSC675-DatabaseSystems/milestones/Milestone2/README.md

+# Milestone 1: The Semantic-Conceptual Mode -- CHANGES MADE

+ERD completely redone.
+Please review and regrade accordingly.
+Thank you!

 # Milestone 2: The Relational Model

 The goal of this milestone is to create a complete technical document that will define in detail the logical design and architecture of your database system.
 Note that this milestone is a professional document that is read by